dazinator/dazinator.github.io/source/_posts/2014-12-22-crm-plugin-generated-values-and-reducing-roundtrips.md

 For updates / deletes this isn't an issue, as the ID is allready known.

-## Any SQL Guru's out there?
+## Is there a SQL Optimisation Guru present?
-Specifying your own ID's _might be a bad thing_ if you don't use Sequential Guid's.
+I speculate that specifying your own ID's _might be a bad thing_ if you don't use Sequential Guid's.

-When CRM generates Id's, it generates them sequentially.
-I beleive there are SQL performance benefits to this in terms of index optimisation etc.
+When CRM generates Id's, it generates them sequentially, and I beleive there may be SQL performance benefits to this in terms of index optimisation etc. So if using Guid.NewGuid() you may want to check with a SQL guru first to understand any impact of using random Guid's as Id's!
+That said - Microsoft do support it.

-When you specify your own Id's, if you don't specify them sequentially, i.e  Guid.NewGuid(), this could well have a negative overhead on the DB - that's purely my suspicion - I am no SQL expert, - I'd love to see someone look into that further!